 Selection of the PV module to be used

-From the Company and Model drop down menus, select a photovoltaic module you want to use for the current module area.
+From the Manufacturer and PV Modules drop down menus, select a photovoltaic module you want to use for the current module area.
 Click the button for detailed information on the selected PV module.
 Alternatively, click the button to access the database of PV modules.
 The desired PV module can also be selected there.

 If the desired PV module does not exist in the database, you can create your own data records and use them.